The data controller for your data

 How long we’ll keep data for and why

-We will hold your data on council systems for up to 6 years after receiving your application.
+If you/your child do not receive transport assistance, we will hold your data on council systems for up to 6 years after receiving your application.

 After this time your data will be securely destroyed.